 The MCUboot compatible binary files we will use in the next steps are located here: thingy91fwvXXX\images_dfu\

 thingy91_ltem_v0.2.2.bin Asset tracker firmware for nRF9160, LTE-M network mode

 thingy91_nbiot_legacy_pco_v0.2.2.bin Asset tracker firmware for nRF9160, NB-IoT network mode, legacy PCO

 thingy91_nbiot_v0.2.2.bin Asset tracker firmware for nRF9160, NB-IoT network mode

 Make sure you have the latest version of NCS master by pulling the nrf repository by running git pull, then run west update to get the rest of the dependencies.
-Also make sure that CONFIG_BOOTLOADER_MCUBOOT=y is added to the project configuration file to enable compilation of the appropriate binaries.

 Compile the code using west:

 west build -b thingy91_nrf9160ns

 The MCUboot compatible binary file we will use in the next steps is located here: build\zephyr\app_update.bin

 Before trying to update your Thingy:91 FW make sure it's connected to your computer using USB.